Unveiling Overlooked Performance Variance in Serverless Computing: Background

 \subsection{Performance of serverless functions}

-The serverless computing literature has widely studied the prediction and optimization of serverless function performance~\cite{wen2022literature, li2022serverless, scheuner2020function, eismann2021sizeless, lin2020modeling, AkkusATC18, wang2021faasnet-53, jia2021nightcore}.
-More details are described in Section~\ref{sec:relatedwork}.
-In our study, the serverless function performance that we focus on is the end-to-end response latency (abbreviated as \textit{e2eTime}), defined as the time period from request sending to request completion~\cite{scheuner2020function, lin2020modeling, wen2023FaaSlight, wen2021characterizing}.
-It is the most widely-adopted metric for serverless function performance, and the serverless computing community primarily proposes new techniques to optimize this metric~\cite{wang2021faasnet-53, mahgoub2022orion-36, zhao2021understanding-34, fuerst2022locality-32}.
-In addition, it is a common metric used by practitioners as the reflection of user experience satisfaction~\cite{eismann2021state, wen2021characterizing, WenServerless21}.
+In this study, we focus on evaluating the performance of serverless functions by examining the end-to-end response latency (abbreviated as \textit{e2eTime}).
+The end-to-end response latency is a widely adopted metric in the serverless computing literature~\cite{yu2022accelerating,scheuner2020function,lin2020modeling,wen2023FaaSlight,wen2021characterizing}.
+It is defined as the duration as when a request is sent from a client until its completion.
+This metric is considered the primary metric for assessing serverless function performance, and serverless computing research actively proposes optimization techniques targeting this metric~\cite{wang2021faasnet-53,mahgoub2022orion-36,zhao2021understanding-34}.
+Additionally, practitioners commonly use end-to-end response latency as a reflection of user experience satisfaction~\cite{eismann2021state,wen2021characterizing,WenServerless21}.

-Serverless function performance includes cold-start performance and warm-start performance.
-Specifically, when the serverless platform launches new function instances to serve requests, the serverless function experience cold-start invocations, which produce the end-to-end response latency containing the instance preparation process.
-This latency represents the cold-start performance.
-Subsequent invocations of the same function can reuse the launched function instances within a short keep-alive time (e.g., 7 minutes for AWS Lambda~\cite{awsIdlelifetime}).
-This way makes the serverless function experience warm-start invocations.
-If there are no requests, the platform turns the launched instances into an idle state and automatically releases resources.
-Generally, due to no instance preparation process in warm starts, the warm-start performance is smaller than the cold-start performance for the same serverless function.
+Generally, the response latency of a serverless function is divided into cold-start response latency and warm-start response latency.
+(1) When a serverless platform launches new function instances to handle requests, the serverless function encounters cold-start invocations.
+This kind of invocation involves the preparation process of function instances.
+Thus, this latency is referred to as the cold-start response latency.
+(2) On subsequent invocations of the same serverless function within a short keep-alive time, the serverless platform can reuse the previously launched function instances.
+This leads to warm-start invocations for the serverless function and produces warm-start response latency.
+In the absence of requests, the serverless platform automatically turns the launched function instances into an idle state and releases the corresponding resources.
+Generally, warm-start response latency tends to be smaller than the cold-start response latency for the same serverless function due to the absence of the preparation process of function instances during warm starts.